How many pages can Claude read?

 The core design principle hasn’t changed: inspect, search, read only what you need.
 The tools have just gotten faster and more capable.

 AI tools fail in surprisingly ordinary places.
-In this case, it wasn’t reasoning or coding.
-It was simply reading a document.
-Sometimes the fix isn’t a bigger model or more context.
-It’s better tools.
+This one wasn’t reasoning or coding, it was reading a document, and the fix was a better tool rather than a bigger model.

-If pdf-mcp solved your “PDF too large” problem, you’re probably about to hit one of three follow-on questions.
+If pdf-mcp solved your “PDF too large” problem, you’re probably about to hit one of four follow-on questions.
 Here’s where each goes:

 Or go straight to the code: jztan/pdf-mcp on GitHub · pip install pdf-mcp